orbeon/orbeon-forms-doc/form-builder/validation.md

 1. *Required*.
 This indicates whether the value can be empty or not.
 2. *Data Type*.
 For example `string`, `decimal`, `date`, or `time`.
 3. *Formula*.
 A custom formula, expressed in XPath, which determines whether the value is valid or not for a certain validation level.
 4. *Common Constraints*.
-This includes "Has Maximum Length" and "Has Minimum Length" constraints.
+This includes constraints such as "Maximum Length", "Minimum Length", and more.
 [SINCE Orbeon Forms 4.10]

 ### Required validation